Louisanity/HamilToniQ/README.md

 4. Error mitigation
 6. Scale plot of $\beta$ and $\gamma$
 7. QASM, noisy simulator and real harware benchmark

+### Quantum Approximate Optimization Algorithm (QAOA)
+The Quantum Approximate Optimization Algorithm (QAOA)is a hybrid quantum-classical algorithm that has been proposed as a practical method to solve combinatorial optimization problems on near-term, noisy intermediate-scale quantum (NISQ) devices.
+QAOA operates by approximating the ground state of a problem Hamiltonian (H_P), which encodes the optimization problem to be solved.

 ### Problem formulation
 We study Quantum Approximate Optimization Algorithm (QAOA) on three distinct